 2. Since the executive is the owner of the policy the can choose whatever plan they want.
 A thought might be to pay into a dividend paying whole life policy for the number of years left with the company.
 Untouched it could become an infinite banking tool or a retirement asset.
 Either way the cash grows and can be removed tax free.

 3. If the person dies their beneficiary will receive the death benefit income tax free since it was purchased with after tax dollars. while they will have paid tax on the premiums (the bonus), it will obviously be a hugely discounted premium.

 4. Since the bonus is a form of compensation from the company to the employee or executive, it is tax deductible to the company.

 The upside of Executive Bonus Plans using Section 162?
-Bonus plans using life insurance have several advantages:
+Bonus plans using business life insurance have several advantages:

 1. An executive bonus plan is simple to set up and easy to take care of over the years.
-Simply give the executive or CEO a budget and let them find the life insurance plan they want.
+Simply give the executive or CEO a budget and let them find the business insurance plan they want.
 Once approved an annual bonus is paid that is equal to the premium.

 2. The company can carve out who gets the benefit.
 In other words they can set this up selectively offered without the requirement to do likewise with any other employees in the company.